 - The Dynasty Warriors series and its spinoffs thrive on this trope, pitting the player against opposing officers, with both sides supplemented by volumes of mooks.

-- The Trope Namer is Super Smash Bros.., which has the "Multi Man Melee" and "Multi Man Brawl."
-Several variations also exist, the worst being the "Cruel Melee/Brawl" in which you face massively overpowered enemies without any items, and defeating even one foe is considered an achievement.
+- The Trope Namer is Super Smash Bros.., which has the "Multi Man Melee", "Multi Man Brawl", and "Multi Man Smash."
+Several variations also exist, the worst being the "Cruel Melee/Brawl/Smash" in which you face massively overpowered enemies without any items, and defeating even one foe is considered an achievement.
 Both Melee and Brawl also require players to knock out 5 mooks in a single session of the Cruel mode in order to unlock a trophy (and 10 in Brawl for a sticker).
-Famously, there was an April Fools' Day joke saying that Sonic and Tails were unlockable in Melee by KO'ing 20 mooks in Cruel mode, which was eventually proven false.
+Famously, there was an April Fools' Day joke saying that Sonic and Tails were unlockable in Melee by KO'ing 20 mooks in Cruel Melee, which was eventually proven false.